digidotcom/xbee_ansic_library/samples/README.md

   Tool to send .ota (firmware) and .otb (file system) update images to remote devices.

+- **XBee3 SRP Verifier**:
+  Tool to configure salt and verifier for BLE and SecureSession access.

 - **Zigbee OTA info**:
   Dump information from the header of .ota (firmware) and .otb (file system) update files.